Mbappe in PSG squad to face Dortmund after throat infection but Thiago Silva ruled out | Goal.com

 Mbappe had been a doubt for the Champions League last-16 second leg at Parc des Princes after struggling with illness, which forced him to miss two training sessions at the start of the week.

-The France star reportedly had tests for coronavirus, which came back negative, and reported for training with the rest of his team-mates on Wednesday.
+The France star reportedly had tests for coronavirus, which came back negative, and showed up for training with the rest of his team-mates on Wednesday.

-However, PSG captain Silva will sit out the match due to a hamstring injury sustained last month, while Ander Herrera also remains unavailable.
+However, PSG captain Silva will sit out the match due to a hamstring injury sustained last month, while Ander Herrera is not expected to return to action until April.

-Idrissa Gueye and Eric Maxim Choupo-Moting are also out, but head coach Thomas Tuchel has now new injury concerns ahead of his side's latest European outing.
+Idrissa Gueye and Eric Maxim Choupo-Moting are also out, but head coach Thomas Tuchel has no new injury concerns ahead of his side's latest European outing.

 The Parisian group for #PSGBVB pic.twitter.com/uqwq5SqH41— Paris Saint-Germain (@PSG_English) March 11, 2020